soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 ### Security playbooks are rolling out in phases

-- **Phase 1**: Recommended actions to take will require a security administrator to approve.
+- **Phase 1**: Playbooks include recommendations that security administrators review and approve.

-- **Phase 2**: Security administrators will have the option to allow security playbooks to automatically take action without administration interaction.
+- **Phase 2**: Security administrators will have the option to allow security playbooks to take action automatically, without administrative interaction.

 ## The playbooks